This is the multi-page printable view of this section. Click here to print.

 • Method 4: One-click deployment

-Note: If it’s exposed to the public network, must enable Auth authentication to ensure safety (so as the legacy version).
+Note: For production environments or environments exposed to the public network, you must use Java 11 and enable Auth authentication to avoid security risks.

 3.1 Use Docker container (Convenient for Test/Dev)

-We can use docker run -itd --name=graph -p 8080:8080 hugegraph/hugegraph:1.5.0 to quickly start an inner HugeGraph server with RocksDB in background.
+You can use docker run -itd --name=server -p 8080:8080 -e PASSWORD=xxx hugegraph/hugegraph:1.7.0 to quickly start a HugeGraph-Server instance with a built-in RocksDB backend.

 Optional:

-1. use docker exec -it graph bash to enter the container to do some operations.
+1. You can use docker exec -it server bash to enter the container for troubleshooting or other maintenance operations.

-3. use -e PASSWORD=123456 to enable auth mode and set the password for admin.
-You can find more details from Config Authentication
+3. You can use -e PASSWORD=xxx to enable authentication mode and set the admin password.
+See Config Authentication for details.

-If you use docker desktop, you can set the option like:
+If you use Docker Desktop, you can set the options as follows:

 image